 Email marketing is one of the most powerful forms of promotion.
 There are 3 times as many email accounts as Facebook and Twitter combined!
 (Kiss metrics).
 Social media is a medium where a lot of content is ‘consumed’ but in terms of communication, email is on top.
 Because email is a trusted communication path it can be a very effective marketing avenue.

 Another interesting email fact is that 94% of internet users send or receive email, but just 61% use social media (HostPapa).
-This reinforces the popularity of email, something that a lot of modern day marketers tend to forget.
+This reinforces the popularity of email, something that a lot of modern-day marketers tend to forget.
 There is a big focus on social media currently, but email is still the most professional and common form of communication.
 Some might argue that there is little personal interaction in a bulk marketing email but they can be a lot more targeted than social media posts can be.

-Whether it’s a beautiful Mail Chimp template or a creative email signature, a well designed email can work wonders for any brand.
-But it’s not as easy as it sounds; a well designed email needs to have a good balance of images to text, be ‘mobile friendly’, and have well positioned ‘call to actions’.
+Whether it’s a beautiful Mail Chimp template or a creative email signature, a well-designed email can work wonders for any brand.
+But it’s not as easy as it sounds; a well-designed email needs to have a good balance of images to text, be ‘mobile-friendly’, and have well-positioned ‘call to actions’.
 See below for my suggestions.

 Image to text balance

-Filling an email with images and crazy colours is not a well designed email.
+Filling an email with images and crazy colours is not a well-designed email.
 The more images you have, the less likely that the recipient will read your email.
-When an email arrives into the inbox, most people will still have to click on ‘display images’ to see your images.
+When an email arrives in the inbox, most people will still have to click on ‘display images’ to see your images.
 Before they chose to display the images, the email will just look like a blank white box.
 This is why the balance of text and images is important.
 Before inserting an image think about how important it is, because ultimately it is the text that will get your message across.

-Obviously images are still hugely important, there is nothing more boring than an email with hundreds of words without anything images.
+Obviously, images are still hugely important, there is nothing more boring than an email with hundreds of words without anything images.
 But as with anything, it’s the balance that is key.

 We all know that smartphones are taking over the world.
 According to Litmus, Apple iPhone is the most popular email client in the world with 24% of the market share and Outlook is the 2nd most popular with 13%.
-Therefore, ‘mobile friendly’ emails should be a big focus.
+Therefore, ‘mobile-friendly’ emails should be a big focus.

 When considering the layout of your email I strongly recommend using one column; this makes the email a lot easier to read on a mobile device.
-You don’t have to master the art of responsive email design to make mobile friendly emails, it just requires some testing.
+You don’t have to master the art of responsive email design to make mobile-friendly emails, it just requires some testing.
 Use a single column layout and focus on having everything ‘centered’ to begin with.
-There is usually a large selection of ‘mobile friendly’ templates on most email marketing services, this is a great place to start.
+There is usually a large selection of ‘mobile-friendly’ templates on most email marketing services, this is a great place to start.